-The majority of our comparable evidence was obtained from January 2010 to August 2013.
+The majority of our comparable evidence was obtained from January 2014 to March 2016.
+We have been monitoring the local market on an ongoing basis since our previous study in July 2013.

 Where it has been necessary to analyse older evidence, appropriate judgements have been made by a fully qualified valuation team to adapt the evidence to an appropriate 'present day figure'.